macbetthh/svguru/README.md

 &nbsp;
 - Follow the prompts to create your custom SVG logo.
 The generated SVG file will be saved as Generated_Logo.svg in the project directory.
 &nbsp;

 ## Testing

-- Test files are located in the `tests` directory.Run the tests using Jest:
+- Test files are located in the `tests` directory.
+Run the tests using Jest:
     ```sh
     npm test
 &nbsp;

+## Credits

+- Developer: me 💁🏼‍♀️
+- [SVG Path help](https://svg-path.com/) for star and heart (math adjustments by me)